 The scariest thing about Halloween isn’t the ghoulish costumes, trick or treating in the dark or haunting parties – it’s the plastic.

-But with a bit of extra thought, you can enjoy the spooky fun while also being kinder to the planet.
-Here’s our top tips for a sustainable Halloween.
+However, with a bit of extra thought, you can enjoy the spooky fun while also being kinder to the planet.
+Here are our top five tips for a sustainable Halloween.

 1. Make your own costumes or swap with friends

 By far the biggest source of plastic waste at Halloween is the costumes.
 With them all on display as soon as you walk into every supermarket, it’s hard to avoid the temptation to buy a new one every year.
 But before you do, take a look around your house first to see if there’s anything you can use from last year.

 If you do have to think of something new, instead of reaching for a plastic Frankenstein mask, vampire fangs or witchy fingers, try a costume that looks just as creepy while being plastic-free.
 You could wrap yourself head to toe in toilet paper to be a Mummy (something the kids are guaranteed to enjoy!), cover yourself in a spooky sheet to make a ghost or get creative with your make-up, and some old black tights for a tail, to become a black cat.

 Not only is making your own costume a lot of fun and better for the environment, it will also save you money.
 If you don’t fancy going down the DIY route or just don’t have the time, see if you can swap costumes with friends.
 This way, you get rid of Halloween costumes that you don’t want (or the kids have grown out of) and can reuse an outfit that’s more than likely only been worn once.